Agoric/agoric-sdk/packages/SwingSet/docs/delivery.md

 `Promise.resolve()` to append something to the promise queue.
 This work will be completed after the current stack unwinds, but before the turn completes and the `dispatch` is retired.
 This allows Vats to use eventual-send internally, to protect against plan-interference hazards.
-The kernel waits for a `setImmediate` on the timer/IO queue before proceeding to the next message, giving these promise-queue actions a chance to complete.
+For Javascript vats, the kernel implements this draining of the promise-queue by waiting for a `setImmediate` on the timer/IO queue before proceeding to the next message.

 ```
 +-- Vat A ---+    +- Vat B --+      +- Vat C --+